GaganRao01/auro-task-2/README.md

 #### **Flashcard Module Limitations:**
 6. **Superficial Understanding** – The Tutor provides only basic definitions, lacking depth and real-world examples.

-#### **Quiz Module Limitations:**
+#### **Revision Plan for Final Exam Tutor Limitations:**
-7. **Pre-Answer Help Limitation** – The Tutor offers no assistance or clarification before answer submission.
+7. **Pre-Answer Help Limitation** – The Tutor only offers 2 options (i).
+Revise weak concepts. (ii).
+Revise questions you got wrong. there is no text box for the user to enter question manually instead of searching the pre tabs.
 8. **Post-Answer Explanation Absence** – The Tutor only reveals the correct/incorrect answer without providing explanatory reasoning.
 9. **Inaccurate "Weak Concepts" Identification** – The "Revision Plan" incorrectly identifies weak areas, leading to a non-personalized and inefficient review process.

 #### **General Limitations Across Modules:**
 10. **Limited Conversational Memory** – The Tutor does not remember past interactions, making multi-step queries frustrating.
 11. **Keyword Reliance** – Answers are based on keyword matching rather than true comprehension.
-12. **No Text Input Box** – Users cannot freely type complex or multi-part questions.
+12. **No Text Input Box in the Revision Plan for Final Exam Tutor** – Users cannot freely type complex or multi-part questions.
 13. **Lack of Personalization** – The Tutor does not tailor responses based on user progress or weak areas.

 ### 🚀 Proposed Improvements
-1. **Persistent Tutor Access** – The Auro Tutor should be available at all times within the reading module, accessible via a floating icon.
-2. **Deep Content Understanding** – The Tutor should leverage Generative AI (LLM + RAG) to process and understand the full reading material.
+- **Enable Contextual AI Processing** – Implement LLM + RAG for improved reading comprehension and precise responses.
-3. **Text Highlight & Copy** – Users should be able to highlight text for instant explanations and have the option to copy content for better note-taking.
+- **Allow Text Highlighting & Copying** – Give users the ability to copy text for better note-taking and research.
-4. **Smart Contextual Responses** – Instead of generic answers, the Tutor should generate detailed responses based on highlighted text and previous interactions.
-5. **Conversational Memory** – The Tutor should remember past queries within a session, allowing for a natural, multi-turn conversation.
+- **Improve Context Awareness in Videos** – Link responses to specific timestamps and integrate transcript-based answers.
+- **Expand Flashcard Explanations** – Provide deeper insights and real-world examples beyond basic definitions.
+- **Enhance Quiz Assistance** – Offer hints before answering and provide detailed post-answer explanations.
+- **Refine Weak Concept Identification** – Improve adaptive learning to personalize revision plans more effectively.
+- **Introduce Session-Based Memory** – Maintain conversational context for a smoother and more interactive learning experience.
+- **Move from Keyword Matching to True Comprehension** – Use AI to understand intent rather than just scanning for keywords.
+- **Add a Free-Form Text Input Box** – Allow users to ask complex, multi-part questions freely.
+- **Personalized Learning Paths** – Adapt responses based on user history, progress, and weak areas.

 ### 🖌️ Low-Fidelity Wireframe
 To visualize the improved Auro Tutor, I’ve created a wireframe in Figma showcasing the new features and user flow.